Gypsy Cob

 Head

-The head should:
+The head should be:

 Neck